open-spaced-repetition/leitner-box/README.md

 ```

 To re-iterate, the reason you should opt for a local timezone is because the `LeitnerScheduler` schedules cards at the beginning of each day, and when each day begins depends on the timezone of the user.

+## Versioning

+This python package is currently unstable and adheres to the following versioning scheme:

+- **Minor** version will increase when a backward-incompatible change is introduced.
+- **Patch** version will increase when a bug is fixed or a new feature is added.

+Once this package is considered stable, the **Major** version will be bumped to 1.0.0 and will follow [semver](https://semver.org/).